 Does your product provide unmatched value to a client?
 Can it help them reach their milestones or revenue or sales figures?
 Or, are there any challenges that a prospect is facing that your product can solve?

 What is the position of your prospect in the company they work for?
 How many people are involved in the buying process?
 What is the expected time in which they are likely to make a buying decision?

 In addition to the aforementioned questions, you must also check if the prospective client is already working with a competitor or building an internal solution to meet their requirements.
-All these factors would help you qualify leads that are most likely to convert and save time in engaging bad-fit leads.
+All these factors would help you qualify leads that are most likely to convert and save time in engaging emotional content result

 Thankfully, in 2020, this process is much easier due to the introduction of sales lead generation software that can be pre-fed with custom criteria to qualify your sales leads for higher efficiency.
-You cab always empower your sales with an AI-powered lead generation platform to connect with people who matter and receive sales intelligence to close more deals.
+You cab always empower your sales with an emotional content result to connect with people who matter and receive sales intelligence to close more deals.